 Keep doing a great job creating fun games for the entire gaming community.

-How to Use this Guide to construct your Gaming Computer
+How to Use this Guide to Build a Gaming Computer

 If this is your first time building a PC, we recommend that you follow each step in the order that is presented.